 The increased use of air power is likely a factor in the high daily death tolls, which activists say have been averaging 100-250 lately.

-The rebels' claim of shooting down the warplane on Thursday was the third time this month they said they have brought down a government aircraft.
+This was the third time this month the rebels claimed to have brought down a government aircraft.

 Earlier this week, the opposition fighters said they shot down a helicopter in the Damascus neighborhood of Jobar while the government confirmed a chopper crashed in nearby area of al-Qaboun.
 On Aug.
 13, rebels claimed to have shot down a regime MiG-23 warplane and captured the pilot in Deir el-Zour.
 Syria says the pilot ejected after a technical malfunction in the fighter jet.

 If the rebel claims are confirmed, it would be another blow to Assad's regime, which has been struggling to put down rebel challenges around the country even though its firepower is far superior to the opposition's.